wp-plugins/amazon-link/readme.txt

 There is also a facility to add cover images from the Amazon items into the local media library as attachments to the post (Press the 'Upload' button).
 The plugin will always use these local images in preference to ones fetched from the Amazon site.
 These images or the remote ones hosted on Amazon can be used to insert image or thumbnail links into your posts.

-= How do I add the 'Amazon Product Previews' to my posts/templates? =
+**How do I add the 'Amazon Product Previews' to my posts/templates?**
 The Amazon Product Preview popups are powered by javascript hosted on the Amazon servers, and works in all locales except for Italy and Spain.

 However to add the popup to individual posts and pages simply ensure that the 'preview script' template is installed and add the shortcode `[amazon template=preview script]` to the *bottom* of your post.